-Serbia mining: Erin Ventures confirms rich boron minerals field, competition to current market dominance of Rio Tinto28.
-August 2015. / Mining
+Serbia mining: Erin Ventures confirms rich boron minerals field, competition to current market dominance of Rio Tinto, Mining

 The Canadian company ” Balkan gold” operating under Canadian mining company Erin Ventures found a rich field of boron minerals near Usce near city of Kraljevo, whose value is estimated at about half a billion EUR.
 Boron market is currently dominated by Rio Tinto and Turkish government mines.